UWPCE-PythonCert/Py300/source/async.rst

 WebSocket gives the advantage of "pushing" -- the server can push information to the client, rather than the client having to poll the server to see if anything needs to be updated.

 Either HTTP or WebSocket can generate many small requests to the server, which async is good for, but WebSocket pretty much requires an async server if you want it to scale well, as each active client is keeping a connection open.

+Also: often a web service is depending on other web services to do it's task.
+Kind of nice if your web server can do other things while waiting on a third-party service.

 Blocking